Study shows over 50s are far more reliable than their younger counterparts, who see sick leave as “additional holiday” they deserve.

-The survey revealed that, over the past five years, 44% of workers aged 20-39 had lied to their boss about being ill to get time off – compared with just 12% of those over 50.
+The survey revealed that, over the past five years, 44 per cent of workers aged 20-39 had lied to their boss about being ill to get time off – compared with just 12 per cent of those over 50.

-Out of the 2,000 working adults surveyed, nearly a third of under-40s saw sick leave as an ‘additional holiday’ that they deserve – whereas only four% in the older category agreed.
+Out of the 2,000 working adults surveyed, nearly a third of under-40s saw sick leave as an ‘additional holiday’ that they deserve – whereas only four per cent in the older category agreed.

 But it’s not just attitudes that are vastly different – it appears over 50s are actually healthier, or at least more reluctant to take time off even under genuine illness.